In Agile product development, a sprint is a set period of time during which specific work has to be completed and made ready for review.

 Each sprint begins with a planning meeting.
 During the meeting, the product owner (the person requesting the work) and the development team agree upon exactly what work will be accomplished during the sprint.
-The development team has the final say when it comes to determining how much work can realistically be accomplished during the sprint, and the product owner has the final say on what criteria needs to be met for the work to be approved and accepted.
+The development team has the final say when it comes to determining how much work can realistically be accomplished during the sprint, and the product owner has the final say on what criteria need to be met for the work to be approved and accepted.

-The duration of a sprint is determined by the scrum master, the team's facilitator.
+The duration of a sprint is determined by the scrum master, the team's facilitator and manager of the Scrum framework.
 Once the team reaches a consensus for how many days a sprint should last, all future sprints should be the same.
 Traditionally, a sprint lasts 30 days.Content Continues Below

 At the end of the sprint, the team presents its completed work to the project owner and the project owner uses the criteria established at the sprint planning meeting to either accept or reject the work.